Earth and Environmental Sciences

 EES 102 Environmental Science and Sustainability 0,4 Credits

-An examination of how the Earth and environment work and sustain human health and well-being, how our actions support and conserve or disrupt and deplete the natural systems and resources we depend on, and how environmental impacts are distributed globally and socioeconomically.
-Focus on scientific inquiry, cultivating curiosity, a critical approach to challenges and opportunities related to environmental issues, and evidence based decision making.
+An examination of how the Earth and environment sustain human health and well-being, how our actions support and conserve or disrupt and deplete natural systems and resources, and how environmental impacts are distributed globally and socioeconomically.
+Focus on scientific inquiry, quantitative reasoning, evidence based decision making, cultivating curiosity, and the challenges and opportunities of living sustainably.
 Active learning and case studies.
-Required for registration: at least 1 credit of any EES course.
+Required for registration: completion of at least 1 credit of any EES course.

 EES 115 Surficial Processes 0,4 Credits